kovidgoyal/calibre/manual/creating_plugins.rst

 :download_file:`helloworld_plugin.zip`.

 Every time you use calibre to convert a book, the plugin's :meth:`run` method will be called and the converted book will have its publisher set to "Hello World".
-This is a trivial plugin, lets move on to a more complex example that actually adds a component to the user interface.
+This is a trivial plugin, let's move on to a more complex example that actually adds a component to the user interface.

 A User Interface plugin